moble/spherical_functions/README.md

 ```

-#### Euler angles are awful
+###### [1]: Euler angles are awful

 Euler angles are pretty much
 [the worst things ever](http://moble.github.io/spherical_functions/#euler-angles)
 and it makes me feel bad even supporting them.
 Quaternions are
-faster, more accurate, and basically free of singularities.
-You can
+faster, more accurate, basically free of singularities, more
+intuitive, and generally easier to understand.
+You can work entirely
+without Euler angles (I certainly do).
+You absolutely never need
-work entirely without Euler angles.
-But if you're so old fashioned
+them.
+But if you're so old fashioned that you really can't give them
-you really can't give them up, they are fully supported.
+up, they are fully supported.